Powdee/leptos-portfolio/README.md

 # Erik Kurjak - Curriculum Vitae 🧑🏼‍💻

-My personal website build with Rust (leptos), wasm bindgen, tailwind css for styling, little bit of HTMX (just for the sake of being cool) and deployed to cloud using fly.io with CI github actions.
+My personal website build with Rust (leptos), wasm bindgen, tailwind css for styling and deployed to cloud using fly.io with CI github actions.

 ## Design ✍️